Skip to main content

 Gatekeeper

-The context aware information is exposed under the data.inventory key, like Gatekeeper does.
+The context aware information exposure is under the data.inventory key, like Gatekeeper.

-The inventory is populated with the resources the policy has been granted access to via the spec.contextAwareResources field.
+Population of the inventory is with the resources the policy has access to via the spec.contextAwareResources field.

 Open Policy Agent

-The context aware information is exposed under the data.kubernetes key, like kube-mgmt does by default.
+Exposure of context aware information is under the data.kubernetes key, like kube-mgmt does by default.

-The inventory is populated with the resources the policy has been granted access to via the spec.contextAwareResources field.
+Population of the inventory is with resources the policy has access to via the spec.contextAwareResources field.